Using our cutters for best results

 Are you pressing too hard?
 I see many people pressing with all their might on top of their cutters and not only can this cause damage to the cutter it is a little counter productive as it can cause the clay to vacuum and stick to the cutter as it is lifted off.
 A firm push down until you feel the blade hit the work surface is all that is required.

 Is your clay the correct thickness for your cutter?
 Most pasta machines have similar settings.
 However every cutter company will have designed their cutters to work with a certain range of thicknesses.
-All of our main cutters are for use with clay 2-2.6mm thick to achieve best results except the Slab cutters which are designed to be used with thinner clay (1.4-1.8mm).
-A link to our instructional video on how to use the slab cutters can be found here.
+All of our main cutters are for use with clay 2.5-3mm thick to achieve best results except the micro cutters which are designed to be used with thinner clay (1.2mm - 1.4mm).

 Have you used a lubricant?
 Its easy to forget to use the sponge method or dust your clay with cornflower before use but it really does help so this is a good habit to get into.